jackdalton/json-formatter/README.md

 # json-formatter
-A Chrome JSON formatter app.
+A Chrome app made for formatting JSON by simply parsing it, and then stringifying it.